Companies considering moving from wholesale and physical retail to

 percent for its wholesale business.

-The DTC model has stood the company well.
-Nike released its fiscal
+The DTC model has stood the company well in recent years.
+This March,

 If their customers are online, manufacturers and their products need

 to be too.
 This could be through a dedicated e-commerce site or by